nmfs-ost/AA-SI_aalibrary/README.md

 ### Downloading A Netcdf

 Netcdf files (converted over from raw) only exist in the GCP cache as of now.
-The following example takes care of downloading a particular raw file as netcdf4 (if it had already been converted and cached in GCP, otherwise an error is thrown):
+The following example takes care of downloading a particular raw file as netcdf4 (if it had already been converted and cached in GCP, otherwise an error message is thrown):

 ```python
 from aalibrary import utils